MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 4. In the middle panel, select **App API Tokens** from the menu list.
 5. On the top right corner, click **New API token**.
 6. In the text field, enter a descriptive name for your token.
-7. Select the type of access for your API token:
+7. Select the type of access for your App API token:

    **Full Access:** A full access App API token has the equivalent of Manager permissions for that app.
 Only Managers can create full access App API tokens.

-   **Read Only:** A read only App API token has the equivalent of Developer access permissions for that app.
-Managers and Developers can create read-only App API tokens.
+   **Read Only:** A read only App API token has the equivalent of Viewer access permissions for that app.
+Managers and Developers can create read only App API tokens.

 8. At the bottom of the panel, click **Add new API token**.
-9. This will generate a pop up with your API token. **Copy and store it in a secure location** for later use.
+9. This will generate a pop up with your App API token. **Copy and store it in a secure location** for later use.
 For security reasons, you will not be able to see or generate the same token again after you click the **Close** button.
 10. Click the **Close** button.

 Store the token somewhere secure, as you'll need it when working with the App Center OpenAPI Specification, and when sending API requests from an application to App Center.